 It’s no fun to bear bad news, but here is the sad truth:

 When an offer seems too good to be true - it probably is.

-While prices vary among breeders, no one in the business wants to give their puppies away.
+Prices vary among different breeders, but most reputable breeders have a good idea of what their puppies are worth, and they don't want to give them away for nothing.
 So, when you see an unreasonably low price, make sure you do exhaustive research before agreeing to anything!

 6 Warning Signs Of A Puppy Sale Scam

 There are specific puppy scams that you should be aware of (like the ones listed above).
 There are also warning signs that are in almost all puppy scams that you can learn to spot.

 Let’s take a look at a few ways to spot a puppy scam online!